 - 1. Develop critical thinking skills. - 2.
 Learn how to correctly infer information from data and how to report results. - 3.
 Learn SPSS and list that skill on your resume.

 Homework & Advance Readings (40%)

-Homework, which includes the Advanced Readings, is 40% of your grade and is due at 9:30am on class days.
-You will do all your assignments in WebAssign.
-Advance Readings are assigned from the book.
-These are also due at 9:30am on class days.
+Homework, which includes Advanced Readings from the textbook, is 40% of your grade and is due at class time.
+You will do all your homework assignments in WebAssign.

 Exams (30% + 30%)